YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 3         | Logic
 4         | Injected

-As examples, we defined types of Peano numbers, and  polymorphic lists and pairs, each showing the four-level structure.
 We give the general form of definig the injected types:
 ```ocaml
 (** Template of an injeced, regular recursive type *)